 All Fresno County rural cities and county areas outside the Fresno/Clovis Metro Area.
 These areas include City of Coalinga, City of Firebaugh, City of Fowler, City of Huron, City of Kerman, City of Kingsburg, City of Mendota, City of Orange Cove, City of Parlier, City of Reedley, City of San Joaquin, City of Sanger, City of Selma, and County of Fresno are eligible for SRTS funding.
-If school districts are interested in applying for the SRTS funding, they must do so through the representation of the local government where the project is located.
+The local government must be the primary applicant if a school district is interested in applying where the project is located.
 Project funds must be managed by the local government.